Sage/carbon-codemod/README.md

 - `npm test`
 - It's important to test that each codemod is idempotent.
 - Use `defineTest` to write new tests, this will create a fixture test and an idempotent test.
+- A codemod should convert both javascript and TypeScript projects.

 ### Releasing